Dee Dee Goldpaugh, LCSW

 Queer, Non-binary

-Dee Dee provides compassionate care that prioritizes the inner healing intelligence of each client.
+Dee Dee provides compassionate care that prioritizes the innate healing intelligence of each client.
 They specialize in working with survivors of trauma, with an emphasis on sexual and relational abuse survivors, and people from queer and gender-diverse communities.
 Dee Dee uses insight-oriented approaches paired with somatic and trauma interventions tailored to each client's individual needs.
 They are trained in Psychodynamic Therapy, Sex Therapy, EMDR, Internal Family Systems, Psychedelic-Assisted Therapies and Psychedelic Integration Psychotherapy.
 Their approach to psychotherapy is both strengths-based and pleasure-centered.

 Dee Dee is the Clinical Director of Chrysalis Integrative Psychotherapy, a psychotherapist, educator, clinical supervisor, author, and heart-centered activist.
 They have taught and published widely on the topics of psychedelics, sexuality, trauma, gender, and spirituality.
 They have been a leading voice in the development of Psychedelic Integration Psychotherapy techniques, specifically with survivors of trauma and have published the first article to appear in an academic journal, Sexual and Relationship Therapy, exploring the intersection of sexuality, spirituality, and psychedelic integration.

 Dee Dee has been a presenter in the Sex Therapy Collaborative and a faculty instructor in the Trauma Therapy program at the Institute for Contemporary Psychotherapy.
-They have presented at The Alt Sex Conference Speaker’s Series, The Center for Optimal Living, Ante Up! and are contributing author in the book Queering Psychedelics.
+They have presented at The Interdisciplinary Conference on Psychedelic Research (ICPR), The Alt Sex Conference Speaker’s Series, The Center for Optimal Living, Ante Up! and are contributing author in the book Queering Psychedelics.
 They have been featured in articles by Vice Magazine, Chacruna, The Albany Times Union, Medium, Brides, Psymposia, Refinery 29, and Psychology Today.
 Dee Dee holds a Master’s Degree from the Hunter College School of Social Work.
 They have received post-graduate training at the C.J.
 Jung Foundation, Institute for Contemporary Psychotherapy, the Parnell Institute, and have additional training in Internal Family Systems Psychotherapy.
 Dee Dee is a student of shamanic healing, bioregional herbal medicine and has attended intensive guide training through the Association of Nature and Forest Therapy guides.

 Tristan Bennett, LMSW